Alice Hamilton: Early life and family

 Alice was the second eldest of five siblings that included three sisters (Edith, Margaret, and Norah) and a brother (Arthur "Quint"), all of whom were accomplished in their respective fields.
 The girls remained especially close throughout their childhood and into their professional careers.
-Edith (1867–1963), an educator and headmistress at Bryn Mawr School in Baltimore, became a classicist and renowned author for her essays and best-selling books on ancient Greek and Roman civilizations.
+Edith (1867–1963), an educator and headmistress at Bryn Mawr School in Baltimore, became a classicist and renowned author for her essays and best-selling books on ancient Greek and Roman civilizations, including the classic introductory text Mythology.
 Margaret (1871–1969), like her older sister Edith, became an educator and headmistress at Bryn Mawr School.
 Norah (1873–1945) was an artist, living and working at Hull House.
 Arthur (1886–1967), the youngest Hamilton sibling, became a writer, professor of Spanish, and assistant dean for foreign students at the University of Illinois at Urbana-Champaign.
 Arthur was the only sibling to marry; he and his wife, Mary (Neal) Hamilton, had no children.